helloyanis/Mastodon-plays-snake/README.md

 Below, there are some boxes you'll need to check to give the bot permissions.
 You'll need :

-- `read:notifications` to get notified when a poll ends
 - `read:statuses` to read the poll's votes
 - `profile` to read the account's fields (for the amount of games started and fruits eaten)
 - `write:accounts` to update the account's fields (for the amount of games started and fruits eaten)